A Circle of Supportive Services to Help Families

 Stage 2: Support

-All family members’ voices—especially children’s—are heard and valued as we work towards a common, unifying family goal.
+All family members' needs and voices -- especially children's -- are heard and valued as we work towards creating shared and unifying family goals.

 Stage 3: Strengthen

 Equipped with a new narrative of your family’s problems as faulty relational patterns vs. the defunct “good guy/bad guy” one, we then work to rebuild a foundation of balance and trust through skill-building.